solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 ### Step 4: Feature Activation

-During the epoch rollover, the runtime uses the validator support signals to determine which staged features to activate.
+During the epoch rollover, the runtime can simply load the Staged Features PDA and calculate the stake - as a percentage of the total epoch stake - in support for each feature ID to determine which staged features to activate.

-To do this, the runtime walks all of the vote accounts, derives their Support Signal PDA to read their bit mask, and tallies up the total stake support for each staged feature.
-The runtime will also zero-out each bit mask, resetting each Support Signal PDA for the next epoch.

 Only features whose stake support meets the required threshold are activated.
 This threshold shall be set to 95% initially, but future iterations on the